 In 1989 the CEV headquarters moved from Brussels – where they had been located since the establishment of the European Sports Commission – to Luxembourg.
 For the first time in history the final rounds of the European Championships took place in different countries, i.e. Sweden (men) and West Germany (women).
 At the time where Italy’s golden generation started sweeping all major international events, the Board decided to create a working group – comprising 3 persons – in charge of studying the possible creation of a Beach Volleyball Commission.

-One year later, in 1993, upon the resignation of Mr. de Bruin, Michalis Mastrandreas of Greece was elected President at the General Assembly in Brno.
+One year later, in 1993, upon the resignation of Mr. de Bruin, Michalis Mastrandreas of Greece was elected President after an extraordinary Board of Administration meeting held in Brno.
 As Beach Volleyball was finally included in the Olympic program and likely to make its debut in Atlanta, a European circuit was launched in Almeria (Spain).

 Two years later - as Dr. Rolf Andresen (GER) took over the Presidency of CEV - the very first Youth European Championships were organized in Spain with the participation of 8 teams in both genders.